Yoobic/stencil-bugs/README.md

 To initialize the repo please run the following commands after cloning:

+Note that we cannot fully initialize the repo in this case since the build breaks as part of the bug being reported.

-1. `npm install && npm run build:all`
+1. `npm install && npm run build:libs && npm run build:app`
 2. `ng serve --project operations-mobile` --> serve mobile version of the app (**https://localhost:6003**)
 3. `ng serve --project operations-web` --> serve the web version of the app (**https://localhost:6004**)